andrewt0301/hse-acos-course/docs/software/ejudge/ejudge.md

 ## Required libraries

-The list of required librarires is [here](https://ejudge.ru/download/ubuntu-16-install-packages-x86_64).
+The list of required libraries is [here](https://ejudge.ru/download/ubuntu-16-install-packages-x86_64).
 This list is for Ubuntu 16.
 Some of library versions might be irrelevant.
 So, we need to try to find the library names, which are relevant.
-Another way is to try copile the sources of Ejudge and install packages based on error messages.
+Another way is to try compile the sources of Ejudge and install packages based on error messages.

 ## Installation folders

 Please read [here](https://ejudge.ru/wiki/index.php/Инсталляционные_каталоги)
 about installation folders.
-Please note that they must be consistent (though the official manual might used different user names and user folder paths in different chapters).
+Please note that they must be consistent (though the official manual might use different user names and user folder paths in different chapters).

 ## Configure options